unknow112/NSIETE-project-2019/README.md

 If we get into point, where we are unable say distinct difference between pictures we use [structural similarity](https://scikit-image.org/docs/dev/api/skimage.metrics.html#skimage.metrics.structural_similarity) to calculate it.

 ## Future Work

+In future work we would like to train on huge amount of images (prevents overtraining) and lot of epochs